vaishnavi8446/chat/README.md

 # Chat Application

-  This is a simple chat bot built using Socket.IO, NodeJS, ExpressJS and MongoDB that allows users to communicate in real-time.
+  This is a simple chat application built using Socket.IO, NodeJS, ExpressJS and MongoDB that allows users to communicate in real-time.

 ## Getting Started